john-cd/rust_howto/bk/src/other/data-processing/data_engineering.md

 [lakesail]: <https://lakesail.com/>

-Visualize streams of multimodal data.
+Visualize streams of multi-modal data.
 Free, fast, easy to use, and simple to integrate.
 Built in Rust.

 [`rerun`][rerun]